Move to Improve: helping kids to move more

 Despite the importance of regular physical activity, less than a quarter (23%) of Australian children meet current physical activity guidelines.

-The 8-week programs that children will follow during Move to Improve will be tailored to each participant’s individual abilities and physical activity goals.
-The programs will also focus on activities that are evidence-based, accessible, sustainable, and fun.
+Move to Improve will be tailored to participants’ individual abilities and physical activity goals.

 What is physical activity?